xu-cheng/latex-action/README.md

 * `extra_system_packages`

     The extra packages to be installed by [`apk`](https://pkgs.alpinelinux.org/packages) separated by space.
-For example, `extra_system_packages: "py-pygments"` will install the package `py-pygments` to be used by the `minted` for code highlights.
+For example, `extra_system_packages: "inkscape"` will install the package `inkscape` to allow using SVG images in your LaTeX document.

 * `extra_fonts`